sarthak1598/PyRAT-Remote-Administration-Tool-TROJAN-/README.md

 # Further scope of improvement and features to be added

 1. Remote file transfer capability .
-2. privelage escalation
+2. privelage escalation Check script to be added into the tool so to directly running the script automate the proccess of detecting the  possible vulnerbilities in the system , most specifically in the operating system which can be exploited to gain the shell Privileges .

 3. executable payload generation  for windows like operating system to bind the payload with the normal system binaries.
 4. Scheduled Screen capturing .
-5. keylogging feature .
+5. Scheduled keylogging feature .
-6. fetching  system information .
+6. fetching  system information so giving it a complete featchers of the trojan like software .

-# Exploitation with ICMP Tunneling to deliver the malicious payload with hiding in the harmless lookinig icmp protocol
+# Exploitation with ICMP Tunneling to deliver the malicious payload with hiding in the harmless lookinig icmp protocol bypassing the firewalls

 1. ICMP_Server file.
 2. ICMP_Client file
 3. It does'n require the port coVfiguration, As icmp workes on Layer 3/of the TCP/IP model .